FAQ

 In many ways — yes.

-Compared to organized barter networks, where a central operator manages a shared ledger, Swaptacular is more decentralized.
-In these systems, the operator controls credit issuance, which can lead to imbalances when credit is extended too freely.
+Compared to organized barter networks, where a central operator manages a common ledger, Swaptacular is more decentralized.
+In such systems, the operator controls credit issuance, which can lead to imbalances when credit is extended more readily to some participants than to others.

 In Swaptacular, there is no single shared ledger.
 Each business maintains its own ledger and extends credit only to trusted partners.
-This reduces reliance on a central authority and allows businesses to join and trade more independently.
+This reduces dependence on centralized credit allocation and allows businesses to join and trade more independently.

 As a result, the network can grow organically, scaling to many thousands of businesses with minimal central administration.